Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 General medical staff do not normally get Q fever from infected patients.

 Some of the occupations at increased risk for Q fever include the following:

 For most effective prevention, the Q fever microbe should be eliminated from animals.
 Eradications programs, however, are not yet available because Q fever spreads so effectively among animals.
-So far, research on vaccination programs for animals has not had practical success.

 The risk of infection from the workplace can be reduced by:

 While there is a vaccine available, it is not readily available in Canada.
 The use of this vaccine should be limited to those at high risk of exposure whose blood tests for resistance to Q fever are negative.
 Before vaccination, workers must have tests to determine if they are already immune to Q fever, otherwise they may have a severe reaction.
 If not already immune, the person must also have a test to determine if they are allergic to components in the vaccine.

 Personal precautions can reduce exposure to the Q fever microbe and possibly prevent it from spreading within the workplace: